ghiemer/qr-redirector/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## ⚠️ Legal Disclaimer

+**GDPR/DSGVO Compliance**: While this software implements privacy-first tracking with SHA256 hashing and pseudonymization features, **no guarantee or warranty is provided regarding GDPR/DSGVO compliance**.
+Users are responsible for ensuring their specific use case and configuration meets all applicable legal requirements.

+**No Legal Advice**: This software and its documentation do not constitute legal advice.
+For specific legal requirements regarding data protection, privacy laws, or regulatory compliance, please consult with qualified legal professionals.

+**Use at Your Own Risk**: The software is provided "as is" without warranty of any kind.
+Users assume full responsibility for compliance with all applicable laws and regulations in their jurisdiction.

 ## 🙏 Acknowledgments

 - QR code generation powered by community libraries